CPA Services for NJ Manufacturing Companies & Distributors

 How does Section 179 and bonus depreciation work for manufacturing equipment?

-Section 179 allows you to immediately deduct up to $1,220,000 (2026 limit) of qualifying equipment placed in service during the year, rather than depreciating it over the MACRS recovery period.
-Bonus depreciation allows an additional first-year deduction on remaining basis after Section 179 — currently 40% for property placed in service in 2026 (declining from 100% in prior years).
+Section 179 allows you to immediately deduct up to $2,560,000 (2026 limit) of qualifying equipment placed in service during the year, rather than depreciating it over the MACRS recovery period.
+The OBBBA permanently restored 100% bonus depreciation for property acquired after January 19, 2025, allowing a full first-year deduction on remaining basis after Section 179.
 Heavy equipment used in manufacturing (5-year and 7-year MACRS property) is eligible for both.
-NJ conforms to Section 179 but does NOT conform to bonus depreciation — NJ requires you to add back 80% of bonus depreciation in year one and deduct it ratably over the next 4 years.
+NJ conforms to Section 179 but caps it at $25,000 and does NOT conform to bonus depreciation, NJ requires you to add back bonus depreciation and depreciate over the asset's normal useful life for NJ purposes.

 How does NJ apportion manufacturing income for corporations with out-of-state sales?